loganmc10/openshift-edge-installer/provisioning/README.md

 # Usage
 ## HyperShift
 To enable [HyperShift](https://hypershift-docs.netlify.app/), set ```hypershift.enabled: true``` in your provisioning config.
 HyperShift, ArgoCD, and MetalLB will be configured.

+To configure an edge cluster for HyperShift, look here: https://github.com/loganmc10/hypershift-helm
 ## Without mirror registry or provisioning customizations
 ```
 export KUBECONFIG=~/path/to/kubeconfig